codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 #### Create Data Source

 With the Parse library, we will define our data source using the `PositionalDataSource` class.
 We can use this data source because the Parse SDK allows us to count the size for a query while also requesting a size from an arbitrary offset.
-We need to provide this information in the `loadInitial()` and `loadRange`() methods:
+We need to provide this information in the `loadInitial()` method:

 ```java
 public class ParsePositionalDataSource extends PositionalDataSource<Post> {